-Technology courses are essential to every Catholic school curriculum.
+Technology courses are essential to the school curriculum at St. Joseph School - Fullerton.
 In fact, technology is required to be integrated throughout each course of study from Mathematics to Religion.
 The use of technology in the 21st century is integral to preparing students for college and career success.
 Technology courses in Catholic schools cover a variety of lessons including Research and Information Fluency, Digital Citizenship, Creativity and Innovation, Communication and Collaboration.
 All of these units are taught and influenced by the lens of Catholic identity and the dignity of all humankind.

 We are proud to have the following resources throughout the school: